Sweet Dog

 5

-Get to the vet, cooling along the way
+Get to the vet, cooling him on the way

-Go by what you see, not by a thermometer: heatstroke isn't a fever, and a severely affected dog can show a normal temperature (Hall et al. 2021).
-Act at the very first signs.
+Trust what you see, not a thermometer: heatstroke is not a fever, and a seriously affected dog can perfectly well have a normal temperature, as a 2021 veterinary study confirmed.
+Act from the very first signs.

 • Bright red gums and tongue